Global Hunger at Its Roots

 Food Security Assessment, 2006, by Birgit Meade, Stacey Rosen, and Shahla Shapouri, USDA, Economic Research Service, June 2007

-Global Food Security, by Felix G. Baquedano and Yacob Abrehe Zereyesus, USDA, Economic Research Service, September 2021
+Global Food Security, by Yacob Abrehe Zereyesus, USDA, Economic Research Service, December 2021